 Dr. Greger fills his book and website articles with citations galore.
-The idea is that anyone can read the sources and verify his conclusions.
-What he doesn’t admit, though, is that most people won’t check his sources; most will, on good faith, assume Dr. Greger’s citations and conclusions are honest and accurate.
+The idea, he claims, is that anyone can read the sources and verify his conclusions.
+What he doesn’t admit, though, is that most people won’t check his sources; most will, in good faith, assume Dr. Greger’s citations and conclusions are honest and accurate.
 He takes advantage of this assumption and cherry-picks studies, changes conclusions, and ignores his own data.
 Even when he sources correctly, Dr. Greger never shows evidence that contradicts his pro-plant opinions.
 He, nor his peers, exposes his audience to skeptical opinions of his claims.
 (There may also be cause to believe his claims are grounded in ethics rather than health, since he used to be the public health director of the Humane Society of the United States, an organization morally and ethically similar to PETA, but this is not my focus.)

 Fish, according to general scientific consensus, is incredibly good for you (sources coming), but Dr. Greger and his plant-based supporters will have none of it . . . until they will.
-The first cherry-picked (and difficult to disprove) evidence concerns omega-3 fatty acids, which we naturally obtain from fish or fish oil supplements (and some plant foods as well, but research suggests there are more benefits from fish than just the fatty acids).
-Dr. Greger thinks it an unnecessary nutrient, citing a meta-analysis that claims that omega-3 fatty acid supplementation does not correlate with a decreased risk of various cardiovascular diseases (mentioned around page twenty in his book).
+The first cherry-picked (and difficult to disprove) evidence concerns omega-3 fatty acids, which we naturally obtain from fish or fish oil supplements (and some plant foods as well, but research suggests fish provides more benefits than just the fatty acids).
+Dr. Greger finds it an unnecessary nutrient, citing a meta-analysis that claims that omega-3 fatty acid supplementation does not correlate with a decreased risk of various cardiovascular diseases.
 By itself, this seems all right, especially since a meta-review is usually a safe study to approach first.
 But this meta-review turns out to be one of the more heavily criticized publications covering omega-3 fatty acid research.
 For one, the meta-review includes studies that used only half the recommended daily dose of omega-3 fatty acids, which is clinically insignificant and thus may not demonstrate the fatty acids’ beneficial effects.
 The review also uses an unusually strict p-value to measure the cutoff for statistical significance (p < 0.0063 instead of the standard p < 0.05 or p < 0.01).
 And another reviewer points out the study should be “interpreted with caution” due to various other “methodological shortcomings.”
 Other research suggests benefits of omega-3 fatty acids cannot be truthfully measured when patients are also taking statin drugs (cholesterol-lowering drugs that possibly mask the effects of omega-3 fatty acids), and between 81 and 85% of the participants in the questionable omega-3 fatty acids trials were on statin drugs (as well as beta-blockers, aspirin, and clopidogrel).
 If statin drugs negate the effects of omega-3 fatty acids, the conclusions of the meta-analysis ignore serious confounding factors.
 By the way, the authors of that last paper suggest that “physicians [should] continue to recognize the benefits of omega-3 PUFAs [poly-unsaturated fatty acids] to reduce cardiovascular risk in their high risk patients.”
-This is the opposite of what Dr. Greger concluded.
+This is the opposite of what Dr. Greger concludes.

 Dr. Greger cites a study that suggests a diet of starchy foods, whole grains, and vegetables leads to lower rates of asthma and wheezing than other diets.
-But he omits that this same study, which he cites on page thirty-nine in his book, concludes that seafood and fresh or frozen fish also correlates negatively with severe wheeze, atopic eczema, and allergic rhinoconjunctivitis.
+But he omits that this same study, which he cites on page thirty-nine in his book, concludes that seafood and fresh or frozen fish also correlate negatively with severe wheeze, atopic eczema, and allergic rhinoconjunctivitis.
 Eating fish is beneficial for those with severe wheeze, but because that disagrees with the all-natural plant-based ideology, you will not hear a word of this from hardcore plant-based supporters.
 And Dr. Greger can’t say this study is biased by the fish industry, because, well, he cites the study for his own claims.
-Not surprisingly, numerous studies have shown that oily fish is protective against asthma.
+Unsurprisingly, numerous studies have shown that oily fish is protective against asthma.

 Most of us aren’t too worried about asthma, though, so what about something more serious, like dementia?
 Dr. Greger purports that a plant-based diet defies the onset of dementia better than other diets, and he cites a rather old study that suggests African immigrants in America suffer higher rates of dementia than Africans still living in Africa.
-But again if you read the study’s summary findings, you’ll see that “fish consumption is found to reduce the prevalence of Alzheimer’s disease in the European and North American countries.”
+But if you again read the study’s summary findings, you’ll see that “fish consumption is found to reduce the prevalence of Alzheimer’s disease in the European and North American countries.”
 Including fish in your diet may reduce your risk of developing dementia, and, balancing for other variables, fish outperforms cereal grains when combating dementia.

 Ignoring most data on the benefits of fish is not science, it’s ignorance.
-I can only say that, despite some good science Dr. Greger purports and the legitimate claims he has for healthier eating, his omission and refusal to accept scientific data on fish is confirmation bias, which should be noted seriously.
-Feel free to listen to his and his colleagues’ claims, but remember they cut out most of the information.
+I can only say that, despite some good claim Dr. Greger purports and the legitimate claims he has for healthier eating, his omission and refusal to accept varied scientific research on fish is confirmation bias, which should be noted seriously.
+Feel free to listen to his and his colleagues’ claims, but remember that they cut out most of the information.
 But wait, just because fish is good doesn’t mean plants are better.
 The prior studies already show that including fish in your diet can be better than a strict plant-based diet.
 You may also find occasional claims that higher fish consumption leads to certain medical anomalies.
 It may be possible, but it may be confounded by other variables either ignored or simply not noticed.

 We’ll begin with kidney stones, though I’ll first make a detour to high-oxalate vegetables.
 Around page one hundred seventy in his book, Dr. Greger cites a study to support his claim that high-oxalate vegetables are not linked to increased kidney stone production.
 What’s unfortunate here is that this study does not make any such claim.
 While the study mentions high-oxalate vegetables, it does not say high-oxalate vegetable are uncorrelated with kidney stone creation.
 The study actually mentions high-oxalate foods as an interference in the research—they “offset the protective association” of vegetables.
 Another conclusion that contradicts Dr. Greger.